 Child custody is another area where factual investigations, the taking of affidavits, is used, to gather evidence for the information of the court.
 It can also be an important area for divorce property settlement.

-Workcover investigations, especially in the early stages, are often factual investigations.
+Workcover investigations, workplace injury claim investigation, especially in the early stages, are often factual investigations.
 It is necessary to document what has occurred, especially where someone has been injured, or killed, for a future court case.
 This court case may be years after the event.
 You would hope that department investigators would do a thorough task for death, or serious injury accidents, but this is not always the case.
 For the self insured this is even more important, because they are often in industries such as mining, with specific legislation, and obligations.
 There are also reporting requirements to share holders relating to lost time injuries.

 Traffic accident investigations can also require factual investigations, including scene examination.
 It is preferable to contact us before all the evidence has been removed.
 The Police often conduct cursory traffic accident examinations, and sometimes don't even record the details of all witnesses.
 This can be crucial to a civil action years later, where blame is being allotted, and compensation sought.
 When you need assistance, you need a licensed, experienced, private investigator, call for a free quote.